ilkkamtk/wop/week5.md

 1. You should have at least two users in your database.
 Change the passwords in the database to these:
    * $2a$10$5RzpyimIeuzNqW7G8seBiOzBiWBvrSWroDomxMa0HzU6K2ddSgixS
-      * this is hashed version of 1234
+      * this is a hashed version of 1234
    * $2a$10$H7bXhRqd68DjwFIVkw3G1OpfIdRWIRb735GvvzCBeuMhac/ZniGba
-      * this is hashed version of qwer
+      * this is a hashed version of qwer

-1. Require bcryptjs in `utils/pass.js` and modify the if statement under TODO to use [compareSync](https://github.com/dcodeIO/bcrypt.js#comparesyncs-hash) to check password
+1. Require bcryptjs in `utils/pass.js` and modify the if statement under TODO to use [compareSync](https://github.com/dcodeIO/bcrypt.js#comparesyncs-hash) or better ``await compare(...)`` to check password

 1. Test login with index4.html